Adapted from Israeli Soul. This is a half recipe from the one in the book with a few small changes.

 - 3/4 teaspoon spices such as cayenne, smoked paprika, or cumin, etc.

-- Make the hummus: Place the garlic, lemon juice, tahini, salt (start with 1 teaspoon salt if you are sensitive), and cumin, if using, in a food processor or blender.
+- Make the hummus: Place the lemon juice, tahini, and salt (start with 1 teaspoon salt if you are sensitive), in a food processor or blender.
 Process until the mixture looks like peanut butter, about 1 minute.
+(Note: I find the key with the Vitamix is to start at the lowest speed and stay there until the mixture really comes together — otherwise the blades will spin too quickly and the motor will start overheating.)

 - Stream in the ice water with the motor running.
 Process the mixture, stopping to scrape the sides of the container once, until it is smooth and creamy and lightens to the color of dry sand.